 It is bizarre how some consider Best an underachiever because of his lifestyle.
 He led United to two league titles and the European Cup and won the Ballon D’or in 1968.
 The questions those people should ask themselves are: ‘How many alcoholics receive hundreds of visitors to their graves?’, ‘Would he have been Best if he didn’t drink?’
 Useless questions.
 ‘Ifs and maybes’ were something out of Pluto for him: regrets about his life–out of Mars.
 His only regret was not playing in the World Cup.
 That was ours too.

 “Don’t die like I did.”
 Best said on his deathbed.
+He dies soon after on 25 November 2005 due to lung infection and multiple organ failure cause by the many alcohol-fueled years.
 He would have preferred to die in the embrace of a Miss World sipping the most expensive champagne he could find.